-min_(1).png)

 There is a high demand for specialists in fields like psychiatry, geriatrics, and emergency medicine, driven by rising mental health issues, an aging population, and the need for immediate care in critical situations.

 Q6.
-Which specialization is best in doctors?
+Which specialization is best for doctors?

 Cardiology is often considered one of the best specializations due to its critical role in healthcare, the opportunity for subspecialization, and the high demand for heart disease management worldwide.